lawmercado/ufrgs-inf01053-pychodelic/README.md

   -h, --help            show this help message and exit --sampling_rate SAMPLING_RATE
                         Sampling rate to use when dealing with modulator and carrier audio files.
+  --volume VOLUME
+                        Volume for the resulting wave.
+Less than 1 will decrease the volume and greater than one will increase it.
+  --num_bands NUM_BANDS
+                        Number of frequency bands.
+Use -1 for no band restriction.
   --window_size WINDOW_SIZE
                         Window size to consider in the STFT.
   --window_overlap_size WINDOW_OVERLAP_SIZE
                         Window overlap size to consider in the STFT.
+  --plot PLOT
+                        Wheter the waves should be plotted.
 ```